Chrono-Tech/Middleware/README.md

 ### Installation

 1) Clone the repo
-2) setup your network for truffle contracts in truffle-config.js
-3) run ethereum / testrpc (for testrpc you can use "npm run testrpc")
-4) run:
+2) run:
 ```
 npm install
 ```
+2) setup your network for truffle contracts in node_modules/chronobank-smart-contracts/truffle.js (for test purpose, you can miss this step - it's configured on default development network, running on localhost:8545)
+3) run ethereum / testrpc (for testrpc you can use "npm run testrpc")
-3) run environment preparation script - thus will download smartContracts repo, and will install all contracts on your ethereum network / testrpc:
+4) run environment preparation script - thus will install all contracts on your ethereum network / testrpc:
 ```
 npm run prepare_linux_install
 ```